Major global firms warn of slow China sales as post-pandemic surge fades

+Adds Kerry and DHL detail and analyst comment in paragraphs 6-10, 13-15

-Aug 2 (Reuters) - From consumer goods giant Unilever ULVR.L to automaker Nissan 7201.T and machinery maker Caterpillar CAT.N, global firms have warned of slowing earnings in China as the world's second-largest economy loses its post-pandemic bounce.
+Aug 2 (Reuters) - Global firms from consumer goods giant Unilever ULVR.L to automaker Nissan 7201.T and machinery maker Caterpillar CAT.N have warned of slowing earnings in China as the world's second-largest economy loses its post-pandemic bounce.

-A continued rebound has been limited to a handful of sectors such as dining and luxury goods, driving double-digit China sales growth for the likes of Starbucks SBUX.O and LVMH LVMH.PA.
+A continued rebound has been limited to a handful of sectors such as dining and luxury goods, driving double-digit China sales growth for the likes of Starbucks SBUX.O, LVMH LVMH.PA and Hugo BossBOSSn.DE.

 But even those bellwethers have stopped short of raising their China outlook, wary of lacklustre economic data, while consumer goods firms such as Procter & Gamble PG.N, L'Oreal OREP.PA and Coca-Cola KO.N have taken a cautious stance.